 Like a small city unto itself, an airport manages much of the same infrastructure.
-Milwaukee County’s General Mitchell International Airport (GMIA, airport code MKE) maintains utilities, pavement, lights, signs, leased properties, and so on.
-GMIA also manages a host of airport-specific features, such as navigational aids, security systems, alerts, weather feeds, airline information, and others.
+Milwaukee Mitchell International Airport (MKE) maintains utilities, pavement, lights, signs, leased properties, and so on.
+MKE also manages a host of airport-specific features, such as navigational aids, security systems, alerts, weather feeds, airline information, and others.

 Cityworks is used to manage hundreds of assets and an array of maintenance procedures throughout the airport.
 The airport has compiled a comprehensive GIS database that includes general and airfield-specific lights, signs, pavement, buildings, fences, gates, navigational features, security items, and other assets—all managed with Cityworks.

 Airport Operations care for both airfield and public spaces, including the actual terminal buildings.
 A significant part of the GIS models the insides of buildings with extensive floor plans and room-related assets.
 These features are all accessible with Cityworks, including many data layers that are linked to the airport’s property management software.
 Though the attributes associated with these features are very detailed, the airport continues to add more refined details within interior spaces, such as lights, electrical outlets, carpet, wall coverings, and others.

 Cityworks is used inside the buildings by shop supervisors (maintenance, electrical, HVAC-plumbing, custodians) to manage equipment, materials, and labor statistics.
 Security and safety personnel use the system to manage specific work orders while the Information Technology (IT) team tracks IT-related service requests and work orders.
 Cityworks is also used to track airport-rented space so a user can quickly determine who is renting a space, how to contact them, and how to access the space in an emergency.
 The parking management contractor and fire department use Cityworks and the properties department will be implementing soon.